 The marriage between these elements also produces the change in color and aroma of food and lets you know when it’s safe to eat.

-Not Exempt
+Vegetarians – You Are Not Exempt

 It’s the strong scents produced within the Maillard Reaction that have one of the biggest effects on our meat cravings.
-Think about it: how appetizing is a plate of raw meat, versus a hot platter of burgers right off of the grill?
+Think about it: how appetizing is a plate of raw meat, versus a hot platter of burgers right off the grill?
 In fact, the reaction that occurs during grilling of meat gives off one of the most powerful aromas of all foods when cooked.

 Vegetarians, you’re not exempt from the magic of the Maillard Reaction.
 The reaction is also behind our love for roasted coffee and freshly baked cookies and breads.
 Thus, the Maillard Reaction holds its reputation as one of the most important and powerful flavor-producing reactions within cooking.